Create a webhook endpoint

 Idempotency

 Because webhooks are retried, your handler may receive the same event more than once.
-Use the event ID to deduplicate.
+Use the delivery ID from the X-Salesbooth-Delivery-Id header to deduplicate.

-// ✅ Correct: check event ID before processing
+// ✅ Correct: check delivery ID before processing

 const processedEvents = new Set(); // Or use a database